Asian elephant: Description

-Cows usually lack tusks; if tusks—in that case, called "tushes"—are present, they are barely visible and only seen when the mouth is open.
+Cows usually lack tusks; if tusks—in that case, called "tushes"—are present, they are barely visible and seen only when the mouth is open.
 The enamel plates of the molars are greater in number and closer together in Asian elephants.
 Some bulls may also lack tusks; these individuals are called "makhnas" and are especially common among the Sri Lankan elephant population.
 A tusk from an 11 ft tall elephant killed by Sir Victor Brooke measured 8 ft in length, and nearly 17 in in circumference, and weighed 90 lb.
 This tusk's weight is, however, exceeded by the weight of a shorter tusk of about 6 ft in length, which weighed 100 lb, and there have reportedly been tusks weighing over 150 lb.

 Skin colour is usually grey, and may be masked by soil because of dusting and wallowing.
 Their wrinkled skin is movable and contains many nerve centres.
 It is smoother than that of African elephants and may be depigmented on the trunk, ears, or neck.
 The epidermis and dermis of the body average 18 mm thick; skin on the dorsum is 30 mm thick providing protection against bites, bumps, and adverse weather.
 Its folds increase surface area for heat dissipation.
 They can tolerate cold better than excessive heat.
 Skin temperature varies from 24 to 32.9 C. Body temperature averages 35.9 C.

 Size

 On average, when fully-grown, bulls are about 2.75 m tall at the shoulder and 4.0 t in weight, while cows are smaller at about 2.40 m at the shoulder and 2.7 t in weight.
 Sexual dimorphism in body size is relatively less pronounced in Asian elephants than in African bush elephants; with bulls averaging 15% and 23% taller in the former and latter respectively.
 Length of body and head including trunk is 5.5–6.5 m with the tail being 1.2–1.5 m long.
 The largest bull elephant ever recorded was shot by the Maharajah of Susang in the Garo Hills of Assam, India, in 1924, it weighed an estimated 7 t, stood 3.43 m tall at the shoulder and was 8.06 m long from head to tail.
-The Raja Gaj elephant of Bardia National Park was estimated to be 11.3 ft tall at the shoulder and one of the biggest Asian bull elephants.
-There are reports of larger individuals as tall as 3.7 m.
+The Raja Gaj elephant in Bardia National Park was estimated to be 11.3 ft tall at the shoulder and one of the biggest Asian bull elephants.
+There are reports of larger individuals as tall as 3.66 m and 2.92 m, and 7.99 m long from head to tail.